Last Updated 8/24/2023

 In an effort to break the surge in inflation, the Fed began to raise rates in March 2022 with an initial increase of 50 basis points (March 2022 FOMC Statement) (Figure 2).
 Since then, increases in the FFR have accelerated with multiple increases of up to 75 basis points in every FOMC session.
 In addition to any influences from Federal Reserve action, long-term interest rates rise with inflation because the real value (i.e., the purchasing power) of interest earnings declines, as does the real value of the investments themselves.

 Implications of Rising Interest Rates for Insurers.
 As noted above, the financial performance of life insurers generally improves with higher interest rates.
 As their existing bonds mature, they will be replaced by bonds with higher interest earnings.
 However, a significant amount of time may elapse before this process meaningfully affects life insurers’ financial performance.
 Most life insurance policies and retirement savings products offered by life insurers, for which the expected future payouts are liabilities on the balance sheet, are in force for many years.
-Because life insurers try to match the duration of their assets with the duration of their liabilities, many of the bonds they hold are long-term bonds.
+Because life insurers try to match the duration of their assets with the duration of their liabilities, many of the bonds they hold are long-term bonds, and they are usually held to maturity.
 Thus, the bonds obtained during a period of low interest rates would ostensibly be held on insurer balance sheets for an extended period of time.
 For some, many years must pass before the bonds reach maturity and can be exchanged for higher-interest-earning bonds.